Director, Program Design and Management

 BA Hamilton College, MA (Anthropology) McGill University

-Julia has been director and co-founder of the Internationally recognized Penobscot School where she developed its innovative immersion language teaching methods.
+Julia is co-founder and past president of the Internationally recognized Penobscot School, where she developed its innovative immersion language teaching methods.
 She originally trained as an anthropologist and did graduate fieldwork in French-Canadian communities.
 She has been recognized as a leader in French language education emphasizing heritage cultures as a resource for curriculum and has actively created programs in reacquisition of “hidden” or “forgotten” heritage language.
-Julia speaks English, French, Italian, and Spanish, as well as knowing some Russian, German, and Passamaquoddy.
-She has also studied Portuguese, Japanese, and Arabic.
+As Co-Director of Speaking Place, Schulz focuses now on minority and endangered language documentation and revitalization.
+Her collaborations with researchers and community language advocates include New England French, Passamaquoddy-Maliseet, and numerous indigenous languages of Oaxaca, Mexico.

 Cinemato-grapher, Editor, Director, and Training Supervisor